ImTryingMyBestFR/Magical_Societies/README.md

 # Magical_Societies
-This is a repository made for the Magical Societies modpack which can be found on curse forge (upload pending).
-Anythign submitted here is free to use for anyone for anything.
-Here you can also submit suggestions for changes or additions.
+Magical Societies is a work in progress factions style civ building modback oriented around sects of magick.
+At the same time it serves as my first experience into modpack and mod development as well as project manaemnet.
+Anything you find in this repository as long as it is made by me you can reuse to your hearts desire.
+I will try to clean up the guthub eventually and more properly upload some scripts so they can be more easily added to other modpacks.

+If you have any suggestions or bugs to report please do so through the issue tracker.